- Military Life Cycle

-Take advantage of the many databases and resources available as part of the Morale, Welfare and Recreation Digital Library.
-A free service for military members and their families, it has something to offer children at every age.
-Just log into your Military OneSource account or create a username and password to get started.
+A number of databases and resources are available as part of the MWR Digital Library.
+This free service for military members and their families has something to offer at every age.

-- Explora Primary: a database of colorful and fun resources that help children in grades K – 5 learn about animals, music, health, history, people and places, science, math and sports.
+- Explora Primary: provides a database of colorful and fun resources that help children in kindergarten through fifth grade learn about animals, music, health, history, people and places, science, math and sports

-- Tutor.com for military children: online tutoring and homework help from expert tutors in more than 16 subjects.
+- Tutor.com for military children: provides online tutoring and homework help from expert tutors in more than 16 subjects

-- Students who keep reading in the summer score higher on achievement tests than non-readers.
-Inspire literacy and lifelong learning by enrolling your kids in the Department of Defense-MWR Summer Reading Program.
+Students who keep reading in the summer score higher on achievement tests than nonreaders.
+Inspire literacy and lifelong learning by enrolling your children in the DOD MWR Summer Reading Program.
 Contact the program at 877-565-1896.

 Military OneSource can connect you to valuable information to prepare your teen for the future: